At OPEC, some sow seeds of solar energy race in Gulf

 While prospects of becoming a solar exporting powerhouse may be decades away, big Gulf producers have more pressing reasons to invest in the industry: rapid growth in domestic demand that is increasingly being met by inefficient and costly fuel.

-Kuwait consumes more power per capita than all but three other countries, and nearly twice as much as neighboring Saudi Arabia, according to 2011 data from the World Bank.
+Kuwait consumes more power per capita than all but three other countries, and nearly twice as much as neighbouring Saudi Arabia, according to 2011 data from the World Bank.

 Efforts may now be accelerating, however.
 In April, Saudi-based conglomerate Abdul Latif Jameel bought large solar developer Fotowatio Renewable Ventures.